Skip to main content

 Project Summary

-An analysis conducted as part of Pittsburgh Regional Transit (PRT)'s Wilkinsburg-Brushton Station Area Plan identifies a need to reconfigure the Wilkinsburg Station park-and-ride property on the East Busway by:
+Pittsburgh Regional Transit (PRT)'s Wilkinsburg-Brushton Station Area Plan, the product of an 18-month long community planning process completed in 2023, identifies a need to reconfigure the Wilkinsburg Station park-and-ride property on the Martin Luther King, Jr. East Busway by:

-• Shifting the existing Wilkinsburg Station to the east end of the parking lot so that it is closer to the Penn Avenue business district in the Borough of Wilkinsburg.
+• Shifting the existing Wilkinsburg Station to the east end of the parking lot at Wallace Avenue so that it is closer to the Penn Avenue business district in the Borough of Wilkinsburg.

-• Adding a new station on the East Busway at Brushton Avenue in Homewood South, on the other end of the parking lot
+• Adding a new station on the East Busway called Brushton Station in Homewood South, on the other end of the parking lot.
+This station will be situated between Brushton Avenue, Finance Street, and North Braddock Avenue.

 What is transit-oriented development?

-Transit-oriented development (TOD) is a planning framework that encourages dense, mixed-use development (like housing, businesses, and community spaces) near high-frequency, reliable public transit service.
-This planning framework fosters walkable neighborhoods, enables more housing to be built in compact spaces, increases transit ridership, and makes it easier for a person to live without owning a car.
+Transit-oriented development (TOD) is a planning approach that builds dense*, mixed-use neighborhoods with homes, shops, and community spaces around strong public transit.
+TOD helps create walkable areas, allows more housing in smaller spaces, boosts transit use, cuts pollution, and makes it easier for people to live without needing a car.

 Project FAQs

-City Planning staff will create a development vision and implementation manuals for three specific sets of publicly owned vacant properties in the area within a 10-minute walk of the Brushton Station site.
+We will work with the community to create site plans and implementation manuals for mixed-use development on three specific sets of publicly owned vacant properties in the area within a 10-minute walk of the Brushton Station site.

-In addition to redeveloping sites, DCP will work closely with partner agencies to establish policy and program recommendations that will align with and enhance the development potential of the area, ensuring that new development leads to equitable outcomes.
+In addition to redeveloping sites, DCP will work closely with partner agencies to establish policy and program recommendations tailored to each site that will ensure new development benefits the people who already live in the area.

 This study will be guided by the community priorities established in previous planning efforts such as the adopted Homewood Comprehensive Community Plan and the Homewood Cluster Plans.

-DCP staff will be working closely with the Homewood Community Development Collaborative and its member organizations to carry out a comprehensive and inclusive community engagement strategy.
-City Planning staff will work with Homewood residents throughout the course of the study to ensure that development in the station area reflects the community's vision, needs, and values.
+DCP staff will be working closely with the Homewood Community Development Collaborative and its member organizations for community engagement.
+The Homewood Collaborative helped us scope the study out.
+We will also work with Homewood residents throughout the course of the study to ensure that development in the station area reflects the community's vision, needs, and values.

-At the conclusion of the study, City Planning will work closely with the Department of Mobility and Infrastructure (DOMI), the Urban Redevelopment Authority (URA), the Department of Permits, Licensing, and Inspections (PLI), and the Pittsburgh Land Bank to prepare City-owned properties for community-driven development.
-DCP will also coordinate with the office of City Council District 9 for implementation.
+Once the study ends, we'll work with the Department of Mobility and Infrastructure (DOMI), the Urban Redevelopment Authority (URA), the Department of Permits, Licensing, and Inspections (PLI), and the Pittsburgh Land Bank to prepare City-owned properties for development.
+We'll also be continuing to stay present in the community to provide updates after the project formally ends.

 • Publishing online surveys for participants to fill out and send in on their own time.